 On the following screen, select Troubleshoot to get a list of Advanced Options.
 Choose Startup Repair and choose the target OS, Windows 10 (or your version).
 The repair will be started immediately.
 Please wait patiently for the process to be finished.
 Once it’s done, exit the installer and try to boot your computer normally.

 Repair the Master Boot Record

 The Master Boot Record (MBR) contains information about where and how your operating system is located your hard drive and helps it load properly when you turn your computer on.
 If this becomes corrupted, it can lead to an unmountable boot volume error.
-So if The startup repair failed to fix the problme and still windows frequently restart with UNMOUNTABLE_BOOT_VOLUME BSOD error.
+So if The startup repair failed to fix the problem and still windows frequently restart with UNMOUNTABLE_BOOT_VOLUME BSOD error.
 Lets repair MBR and BCD (Boot Configuration Data) which may very helpful to deal with issue like this.

 Then Again access advanced options from your Windows 10 install media and select Repair your computer > Troubleshoot.
 This time, on the Advanced Options screen, choose Command Prompt. and perform command below to repair MBR, Rebuild BCD and fix Boot manager problems

 After complete these commands type exit to leave the Command Prompt, Then reboot your system and check this time windows started normally without any BSOD errors.